Download open source LiDAR software

 v.in.lidar is how to convert a LAS file into a GRASS vector.
 You can filter LiDAR points, create contours, and generate DEMs.
 Next time you see a LAS file, see what GRASS can do with it.

 Listen, I love GRASS GIS as much as the next guy.
-The tools are impressive, but it can be a bit clunky at times as we’ve shown in our review for GRASS GIS.
+The tools are impressive, but they can be a bit clunky at times as we’ve shown in our review for GRASS GIS.

 GRASS GIS – Geographic Resources Analysis Support System Review | Download GRASS GIS